data-john/Election-Models-UKGE/docs/SPRINT_2_DAY_2_COMPLETE.md

 The data processing and validation pipeline is now fully functional and production-ready.
 The application successfully:

-- Loads real polling data from Wikipedia
-- Validates and processes data with comprehensive error checking
-- Provides users with choice between real and sample data
-- Handles errors gracefully with automatic fallback
-- Caches data for optimal performance

 All systems are operational and ready for the next phase: implementing SQLite database caching for persistent data storage and historical tracking.

----

 ## 🔍 Verification Results